This post may contain affiliate links. For more information, read my disclosure policy.

-It’s great for cookies, cupcakes, muffins, quick bread, and cakes.
+- Best for: cookies, cupcakes, muffins, quick bread, and cakes.
 It’s not great for making bread – Bob’s Red Mill has another type of flour they recommend for that.

 Less protein means less gluten, which means soft, tender cakes when you use cake flour.
 If light and fluffy is your goal, this is the flour to use.

-Swans Down, King Arthur Flour, Pillsbury, and Bob’s Red Mill are the common brands of cake flour you’ll find at the store.
+- Brands: Swans Down, King Arthur Flour, Pillsbury, and Bob’s Red Mill are the common brands of cake flour you’ll find at the store.

-I have a whole post about it, including how to make cake flour using all-purpose flour.
+- Substitute for cake flour: I have a whole post about it, including how to make cake flour using all-purpose flour.
 If you don’t use it often, it’s a great hack to know.
 It saves a trip to the store!

 Keep in mind that any time you change a recipe, you might not get your desired result.
 Well written recipes should always specify the kind of flour to use.
 Making substitutions is always a risk, so just be aware.
 Oh, and always use the spoon and level method to measure your flour.
 Even better?
 Use a kitchen scale if weighted amounts are included in the recipe.

 All-Purpose Flour Substitutes: Remember that AP flour is a middle of the road flour when it comes to protein or strength.
 So, substituting it with something else will depend on what you’re making.
 If it’s a loaf of bread, you can sub whole wheat or white whole wheat flour, but you will want to add a little less.
 If it’s a cake or cupcakes, you can substitute cake flour.
 If you’re going to swap it for gluten-free flour, go with gluten-free 1:1 AP flour.